 We have included two articles about Margaret Garner: one from the February 8, 1856 edition of The Liberator, edited by William Lloyd Garrison, and a second from Slavery Times in Kentucky by J. Winston Coleman, Jr. Other articles and drawings have appeared in The Ebony Pictorial History of Black America, Volume 1.
 African Past to the Civil War (Johnson Publishing Co., Inc., Chicago, 1974, pp. 222-223); A Pictorial History of Black Americans by Langston Hughes, Milton Meltzer, and C. Eric Lincoln (New York: Crown Publishers, Inc., 1968, p.
 135); Profiles of Negro Womanhood, Volume 1.
 1619-1900 by Sylvia G. L. Dannett (New York: Educational Heritage, Inc., Yonkers, 1864, p.
 71); and Beofre the Mayflower: A History of Black America by Lerone Bennett, Jr. (Chicago: Johnson Publishing Co., 1969, p.
 156).

 The awarding of the Pulitzer Prize was not without controversy.
-Morrison had been passed over the year before for the National Book Award, a group of forty-eight black writers wrote a letter to the New York Times Book Review on January 24, 1988, protesting the fact that Morrison had never won the Book Award or the Pulitzer Prize.
+When Morrison was passed over the year before for the National Book Award, a group of forty-eight black writers wrote a letter to the New York Times Book Review on January 24, 1988, protesting the fact that Morrison had never won the Book Award or the Pulitzer Prize.
 Morrison did win the Pulitzer in March 1988.

 Beloved can be a controversial choice in many schools.
 It contains offensive language, sexual descriptions, ghostly presences, violence, and bestiality, but our advanced high school seniors have been able to handle this content with maturity and sensitivity.
 This "ghost story" does require that readers suspend their disbelief and tolerate the presence of the ghost and the possible incarnation of that spirit in the character of Beloved.
 If the book is challenged, you may want to contact the National Council of Teachers of English for suggestions about dealing with censorship issues.
 Their address is NCTE, 1111 Kenyon Road, Urbana, IL 6180l.